Is ‘faux psychological safety’ and compliant culture behind a noticeable decline in team innovation?

 Affectations of faux psychological safety don’t cut it when what is needed for performance is the real thing.
 Unfortunately, many ‘play the prevailing culture game’ at work and overly moderate their natural behaviours to fit artificially crafted values instead of making their natural contributions to teamwork.
 This can hinder team chemistry and an ability to project behavioural strengths onto a problem (individually and collectively).

 We see many people using language and behaviours at work that they simply would not use outside of work.
-The debate over the implications of social contact and 'work self' vs 'home self' in terms of behaviour is another topic altogether of course.
+The debate over the implications of social contract and 'work self' vs 'home self' in terms of behaviour is another topic altogether of course.
 Sometimes this is, of course, a natural and healthy adaptation to a professional environment.
 Yet, increasingly we see people merely conforming to an imposed compliant culture and thus suffering some cognitive dissonance.

 A potential fix.